MicrosoftDocs/dynamics365-guidance/guidance/business-processes/plan-to-produce-overview.md

     4. Outsource production orders

-        Not shown on the diagram: Outsource production orders can connect to *procure to pay*.
+        Not shown on the diagram: Outsource production orders can connect to *Source to pay*.

     5. Control production quality